Twitter to revive Politwoops, archive of politicians' deleted tweets

-NEW YORK (Reuters) - Just in time for the homestretch to the first U.S. presidential primaries and caucuses, a popular archive of sometimes-misguided or embarrassing tweets that have been deleted by politicians and their staff has been resurrected by Twitter.
+NEW YORK, Dec 31 (Reuters) - Just in time for the homestretch to the first U.S. presidential primaries and caucuses, a popular archive of sometimes-misguided or embarrassing tweets that have been deleted by politicians and their staff has been resurrected by Twitter.

 Politwoops had been a popular social media destination for political junkies and others looking to unearth social media gaffes by politicians.